-Landmark decision on Jamaican anti-LGBT+ laws
+Landmark decision on Jamaican anti-LGBTQ+ laws

-A top human rights commission in the Americas has found the Jamaican government responsible for violating multiple rights of LGBT people in Jamaica, and recommends significant reform in a landmark human rights case in the region.
+A top human rights commission in the Americas has found the Jamaican government responsible for violating multiple rights of LGBTQ+ people in Jamaica, and recommends significant reform in a landmark human rights case in the region.

-The victory will have implications for the wider region, including the 24 other countries in the region that have ratified the Convention, some of which also continue to criminalise consensual same-sex intimacy.
-Téa Braun (Director of HDT) said of the report: “It is a highly significant step forward that must now accelerate the repeal of these stigmatising and discriminatory laws.”
+The victory will have wider implications in the Americas, including the 24 other countries in the region that have ratified the Convention, some of which also continue to criminalise consensual same-sex intimacy.
+Téa Braun (Director of HDT) said of the report: 'It is a highly significant step forward that must now accelerate the repeal of these stigmatising and discriminatory laws.'

 Violating rights, legitimising violence

-Throughout the case, Mr Henry, a gay man now living as a refugee in Canada, and Ms Edwards, a lesbian who was also forced to flee the country, argued that sections of these British colonial-era laws violate their rights and legitimise violence towards the wider LGBT+ community.
-In particular, the antiquated, colonial-era Offences Against the Person Act 1864 outlaws acts of ‘gross indecency’ and sets out punishments of up to ten years imprisonment with hard labour.
+Throughout the case, Mr Henry, a gay man now living as a refugee in Canada, and Ms Edwards, a lesbian who was also forced to flee the country, argued that sections of these British colonial-era laws violate their rights and legitimise violence towards the wider LGBTQ+ community.
+In particular, the antiquated, colonial-era Offences Against the Person Act 1864 outlaws acts of ‘gross indecency’ and sets out punishments of up to 10 years imprisonment with hard labour.

 The IACHR found that the law violated a number of Mr Henry’s and Ms Edwards’ rights, including the principle of non-discrimination and the rights to private life, humane treatment, freedom of movement and judicial protection.
-In its report, the IACHR stated that the laws had a disproportionate impact on the LGBT+ community and perpetuated human rights abuses and violence against them.
-The IACHR has recommended Jamaica repeal the offending provisions in the 1864 Act and take steps to stop discrimination and violence against the LGBT+ community.
+In its report, the IACHR stated that the laws had a disproportionate impact on the LGBTQ+ community and perpetuated human rights abuses and violence against them.
+The IACHR has recommended Jamaica repeal the offending provisions in the 1864 Act and take steps to stop discrimination and violence against the LGBTQ+ community.

 Ms Edwards was shot multiple times outside her home in 2008 by two men belonging to a homophobic gang, who tried to kill her and her two brothers, one of whom is also gay.
 Following a series of police refusals to protect her and her family, she was granted asylum in Europe.
-She said: “It’s a real boost to see that the Commission is taking our complaint seriously.
-It gives me hope that one day these outdated laws will be done away with, and I’ll be able to return to my homeland without fear of attack."
+She said: 'It’s a real boost to see that the Commission is taking our complaint seriously.
+It gives me hope that one day these outdated laws will be done away with, and I’ll be able to return to my homeland without fear of attack.'

-Mr Henry, who sought asylum in Canada in 2008 after enduring homophobic police brutality and repeated attacks by homophobic mobs and gangs, added: “I take heart from the Commission’s bold and principled decision, and sincerely hope that it signals the beginning of meaningful change for our country.”
+Mr Henry, who sought asylum in Canada in 2008 after enduring homophobic police brutality and repeated attacks by homophobic mobs and gangs, added: 'I take heart from the Commission’s bold and principled decision, and sincerely hope that it signals the beginning of meaningful change for our country.'

-Freshfields’ partner with conduct of the case, Andrew Austin, lauded the landmark findings: “This is an important decision, which I hope will drive further change in the region.”
+Freshfields’ partner with conduct of the case, Andrew Austin, lauded the landmark findings: 'This is an important decision, which I hope will drive further change in the region.'